 The ground floor of the northern stretch of the property includes a staff sitting room, two staff bedrooms and a bathroom.

 To the first floor is the fabulous principal bedroom suite comprising a substantial bedroom with bay window offering fantastic views over the park.
 This was likely to have been the great chamber in the early 17th century house with its Adam-style stucco ceiling and inlay marble fireplace.
 From here is the dressing room, make-up room and bathroom with its own fireplace.
 In addition there are six further spacious bedroom suites each of great character and many with lovely views.

 Situated in a quiet, secluded valley 14 miles north east of York, the property comprises in the region of 83.5 acres.
 The grounds are dominated by beautiful formal lawns extending to over 10 acres, emphasising the unique parkland setting of the Hall and its relationship to the surrounding countryside.
 The level main lawn to the front of the house has been prepared for cricket for nearly 50 seasons and the grounds to the west, hide insights into the past with the remains of the original ice house, boat house and folly.
 There is river frontage for approximately 0.5 miles to the Derwent including fishing rights and the opportunity to moor a boat.
 There are approximately 68 acres of pastureland to the south west recently purchased by the current owners.
-There is planning permission to the east of the house adjacent to the ground floor kitchen for a garage complex with a log, machine store and secure parking.

 View payable Stamp Duty for this property

 Property Reference Number: GBYORSYOS070281

 - principal bedroom suite & main guest suite